-- 2.3 The internal process through which a decision has been made, or the level of Committee by which it was taken should not be disclosed.
+- 23 The internal process through which a decision has been made, or the level of Committee by which it was taken should Neither should the individual views of not be disclosed.
+Ministers or advice provided by civil servants as part of that internal process be disclosed.
 Decisions reached by the Cabinet or Ministerial Committees are binding on all members of the Government.
 They are, however, normally announced and explained as the decision of the Minister concerned.
 On occasion, it may be desirable to emphasise the importance of a decision by stating specifically that it is the decision of Her Majesty's Government.
 This, however, is the exception rather than the rule.
-Ministers also have an obligation to ensure decisions agreed in Cabinet and Cabinet Committees (and in write-rounds) are implemented. - 2.4 Matters wholly within the responsibility of a single Minister and which do not significantly engage collective responsibility need not be brought to the Cabinet or to a Ministerial Committee unless the Minister wishes to inform his colleagues or to have their advice.
+Ministers also have an obligation to ensure decisions agreed in Cabinet and Cabinet Committees (and in write-rounds) are implemented.
+Ministers should take special care in discussing issues which are the responsibility of other Ministers, consulting ministerial colleagues as appropriate. - 2.4 Matters wholly within the responsibility of a single Minister and which do not significantly engage collective responsibility need not be brought to the Cabinet or to a Ministerial Committee unless the Minister wishes to inform his colleagues or to have their advice.
 No definitive criteria can be given for issues which engage collective responsibility.
 The Cabinet Secretariats can advise where departments are unsure, however, the final decision rests with the Prime Minister.
 When there is a difference between departments, it should not be referred to the Cabinet until other means of resolving it have been exhausted.
 It is the responsibility of the initiating department to ensure that proposals have been discussed with other interested departments and the outcome of these discussions should be reflected in the memorandum or letter submitted to Cabinet or a Cabinet Committee.